Lumbee Tribe of North Carolina: Lumbee Tribal Vocational Rehabilitation Services

 This program provides vocational rehabilitation to any Lumbee Indian with a disability living in the Lumbee Tribal area.
-The objective of the program is to prepare for, obtain or retain gainful employment.
-It is their goal to improve the quality of life for Lumbee Indians with disabilities.
+The objective of the program is to prepare for, obtain, or retain gainful employment.
+Their goal is to improve the quality of life for Lumbee Indians with disabilities.

 Department of Agriculture and Natural Resources

 In November 2022, the tribe opened a Department of Agriculture and Natural Resources to promote Lumbee farmers and local food sovereignty.

-Activity

-Every summer since 1968, the tribe hosts Lumbee Homecoming, usually from late June through early July.